arrow arrow arrow arrow

 2also called Richard de Arundel.

-Eleanor married John de Beaumont Earl of Buchan, 2nd Lord Beaumont, son of Henry Beaumont 4th Earl of Buchan and Alice Comyn, between 1 Sep 1330 and 6 Nov 1330.
-(John de Beaumont Earl of Buchan, 2nd Lord Beaumont was born in 1318 and died on 14 Apr 1342.)
+Eleanor married John de Beaumont Earl of Buchan, 2nd Lord Beaumont, son of Henry Beaumont 4th Earl of Buchan and Alice Comyn, on 6 Nov 1330.1 (John de Beaumont Earl of Buchan, 2nd Lord Beaumont was born in 1318 and died on 14 Apr 1342.)

 Wikipedia